-Achieving women's empowerment and gender equality is highly complex and requires a commitment from all sectors of development.
+Achieving women empowerment and greater gender equality is highly complex and involves a commitment from all sectors of development.
 This strategy addresses all areas of LIFT and ensures that no project or programme is forgotten by:

-- Ensuring all projects comply with the minimum requirements of gender mainstreaming listed in Annex 1. - Ensuring that gender expertise is provided to the IPs and FMO on the design and implementation of project and programme activities.
+- Ensuring all projects comply with the minimum requirements of gender mainstreaming listed in Annex 1 - Ensuring that a gender expert advises IPs and FMO on the design and implementation of project and programme activities.
 This strategy recognises that most projects are no longer in the design stage and support predominantly refers to advising on the implementation and assessment of projects and programmes.